 and covers the frequency range [fm,fM] over the total simulation time, T. The frequency range is chosen to adequately excite the system over the desired frequency range.

-In this work, the parameters of the chirp signal were set to u0 = 0.0 deg and uA = 1.0 deg.
+In this work, the parameters of the chirp signal were set to u0 = 0.0° and uA = 1.0°.
 The aeroelastic model has two dominant natural frequencies at 2.646 Hz (ωh = 16.629 rad/s, plunge) and 4.466 Hz (ωα = 28.061 rad/s, pitch).
 For increasing dynamic pressure, the pitch and plunge frequencies tend to coalesce, Figure 5 and so the frequency range covered by the chirp signal was chosen between fm = 0.01 Hz and fM = 8.0 Hz.
 The input signal employed for the model identification is illustrated in Figure 7.
 The aeroelastic response induced by the control surface is shown in Figure 8.
 The resonant behavior in both degrees of freedom confirms the adequateness of the chosen frequency range.

 Figure 7.
-Chirp input signal of the trailing-edge flap used for the identification of the aeroelastic model ( U∞ = 8 m/s, u0 = 0.0 deg, uA = 1.0 deg, fm= 0.01 Hz and fM = 8.0 Hz).
+Chirp input signal of the trailing-edge flap used for the identification of the aeroelastic model ( U∞ = 8 m/s, u0 = 0.0°, uA = 1.0°, fm= 0.01 Hz and fM = 8.0 Hz).